hellock/scale-time-lattice/README.md

 ![examples](http://mmlab.ie.cuhk.edu.hk/projects/ST-Lattice/img/examples.gif)

-We plan to clean and release the code before CVPR conference (June 18).
+We will release the code as soon as we finish the cleaning.
+Our implementation is based on PyTorch and we will release both training and testing code.

 ## Results